 Too Late

-Found and followed by a cyborg culture, the title Too Late reveals the tragic truth: the cyborg arrived to find that humanity had already destroyed itself and the planet.
-There’s nothing left to do but clean up and start over.
+Humanity had already destroyed itself and the planet.
+There's nothing to do but clean up and start over.

 57”h x 27”w x 3”d: hard drive platter, motherboard, aluminum photo print, copper conductive tape.